-Listen in as Foundry CEO Helen Vaid talks about how to build a successful online brand and what it takes to scale your business in this episode of Square One with Romeen Sheth.
+Listen in as Foundry board member Helen Vaid talks about how to build a successful online brand and what it takes to scale your business in this episode of Square One with Romeen Sheth.

 A transcript of the conversation follows: